rannmann/flight-path-mapper/README.md

 Open your browser to `http://localhost:3000`.
 In the top-right corner, you'll see a dropdown for all the files you've generated.
 Select one and it'll load the path overlay.

-Alternatively you can upload html and the flightpaths directory to a real webserver and view it.
+Alternatively you can upload `index.html` and the flightpaths directory to a real webserver and view it.